rmt-06-florence-fox/ecommerce_server/api-doc.md

 ### GET /products

 description:
-  get all list products that admin user created. noted: everyone can read the list even they don't get access token
+  get all list products that admin user created. noted: everyone can read the list even they don't get access token in client-customer website

 Request: